bitcoinops/bitcoinops.github.io/_topics/en/watchtowers.md

   transactions) when they detect that one of their client's counterparty has broadcast an outdated channel close transaction.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  The service provided by watchtowers allows their clients to go offline for significant amounts of time without having to worry about their funds being stolen by a counterparty.
-Watchtowers are not entrusted with any funds, just the responsibility of monitoring the block chain and broadcasting transactions, although breach remedy transactions can be designed so that the watchtower receives a portion of the safeguarded funds if their services are needed.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 #primary_sources: